 The nearest city to get to Preikestolen is Stavanger.

-In hiking season (between April and October – check before going), you can purchase two-way combo tickets online.
-These tickets are valid within the day, and will cover your ferry trip between Stavanger and Tau, as well as the buses taking you from Tau to the foot of Pulpit Rock.
+In hiking season (between April and October – check first before going), you can purchase two-way combo tickets online.
+These tickets are valid within the day, and includes your ferry trip between Stavanger (Fiskepiren ferry terminal) and Tau.
+From Tau, buses will send you to the foot of Pulpit Rock.

-Don’t forget to check the schedule for the return bus!
+Don’t forget to check the schedule for the bus that leaves Preikestolen!

 My friend who was living in Stavanger at that time, picked us up at Fiskepiren ferry terminal in Stavanger in her car.
 We then took the car ferry across to Tau and continued driving to Preikestolen’s carpark.